-- 1.3.3.3 In addition to those quality assurance measures specified in the methodology, the following quality assurance procedures must be followed: - 1.3.3.3.1 If organisms are not cultured in-house, concurrent testing with reference toxicants must be conducted.
+- 1.4.4.1 Toxicity testing on each organism must include the following series of five test dilutions (100%, 50%, 25%, 12.5%, and 6.25%) and a control. - 1.4.4.2 All quality assurance criteria and statistical analyses used for chronic tests and reference toxicant tests must be according to Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms Fourth Edition (EPA/821-R-02-013, October 2002).
+If logistical problems beyond the control of the Permittee prevent the timely delivery of a sample to the laboratory, the Permittee may collect only two samples for WET testing and the acceptable sample holding times can be extended from 36 to 48 hours. - 1.4.4.3 In addition to those quality assurance measures specified in the methodology, the following quality assurance procedures must be followed: - 1.4.4.3.1 If organisms are not cultured in-house, concurrent testing with reference toxicants must be conducted.
 If organisms are cultured in-house, quarterly reference toxicant testing is sufficient.
-Reference toxicant tests must be conducted using the same test conditions as the effluent toxicity tests. - 1.3.3.3.2 If either the reference toxicant tests or the effluent tests do not meet all test acceptability criteria, as specified in the test methods manual, the permittee must re-sample and re-test within 14 days of receipt of the test results. - 1.3.3.3.3 Control and dilution water must be receiving water or lab water, as appropriate, as described in the manual.
+Reference toxicant tests must be conducted using the same test conditions as the effluent toxicity tests. - 1.4.4.3.2 If either of the reference toxicant tests or the effluent tests does not meet all test acceptability criteria, as specified in the test methods manual, the Permittee must re-sample and re-test within 14 days of receipt of the test results. - 1.4.4.3.3 Control and dilution water must be receiving water or lab water, as appropriate, as described in the manual.
 If the dilution water used is different from the culture water, a second control using culture water must also be used.
 Receiving water may be used as control and dilution water upon notification and approval from DEC.
 In no case shall water that has not met test acceptability criteria be used for either dilution or control.

-1.3.4 Accelerated Testing
+1.4.5 Accelerated Testing